ngboonpin/PracticalMachineLearning/README.md

 #Prediction Assignment

-Please refer to index.html to have a full view of generated HTML result from PredictionAssignment.Rmd .
+1. index.html contains the generated HTML file for peer review.

-Thank you.
+2. index.Rmd is the R code.